-OCEA 125 Sea Time I 2 cr.
+OCEA 125 Introductory Sea Time

-This is the first of four semesters of Seatime It is designed to introduce AMBO students to the basic activities of field and aquatic research, often while on a research vessel.
+This is the first of two semesters of Sea Time.
+It is designed to introduce Marine Science students to the basic activities of field and aquatic research, often while on a research vessel.
 Students will be taught introductory field sampling methods, including water-quality techniques, basic navigation, biological sampling, and data acquisition and analysis.